blackbaud-community/Blackbaud-CRM-Conferences/2018BBCRMDevConf/README.md

 ### Graduway and Blackbaud CRM Integration ###
 David Tenne - Chief Technology Officer, Graduway
-Bill Walsh - Principal Architect and Chief Technology Evangelist, Blackbaud
+Bill Walsh - Principal Solutions Architect, Blackbaud

 Learn how Graduway built a tightly coupled integration to Blackbaud CRM using open web APIs and learned lessons, along with tips and tricks for third-party integrations.